Thermal radiation: Emissive power

 where both spectral emissive power and emissive intensity are functions of wavelength.

 Blackbody radiation

-A "black body" is a body which has the property of allowing all incident rays to enter without surface reflection and not allowing them to leave again.
+A "black body" is a body which has the property of allowing all incident rays to enter without surface reflection.

 Blackbodies are idealized surfaces that act as the perfect absorber and emitter.
 They serve as the standard against which real surfaces are compared when characterizing thermal radiation.
 A blackbody is defined by three characteristics: